EyeTrackVR/EyeTrackVR/docs/_pages/Software_Guide.md

 ### `ROI Mode`:
 ROI or Region of Intrest is where you will crop out your eye.
-We will go more in-depth on how to do this later.

 ### `Threshold`:
 This is used to cut out things that aren't dark like your pupil.
-We will go more into depth on how to properly adjust this later.

 ### `Rotation`:
 For our method to work best, you want your eye to be level.